 1:1 Support for Families & Carers: Providing pre and post diagnostic support and resources around; what autism is and good strategies to best help and support autistic individuals grow and develop.
 Covering areas including; sensory issues, autistic communication, employment, coping with crisis points, coping with covid-19, communication with education and general post diagnosis support.

-1:1 Support for Autistic People: Providing pre and post diagnostic support in areas around; understanding autism, education, coping with crises, Covid-19, employment, diagnosis and much more.
+1:1 Support for Autistic People: Providing pre and post diagnostic support in areas around; understanding autism, education, coping with crises, COVID-19, employment, diagnosis and much more.
 Delivering 1:1 appointments, resources, information and sign posting services.

-Late Diagnosis Group: The group is a 8 week programme designed and delivered by our autistic staff to help autistic adults who receive a diagnosis in later life understand, adjust to and make sense of their new diagnosis.
+Late Diagnosis Group: The group is an 8 week programme designed and delivered by our autistic staff to help autistic adults who receive a diagnosis in later life understand, adjust to and make sense of their new diagnosis.

-Provide a range of peer-support and community education services: We run local peer support groups, currently online, covering the areas of Glasgow, Edinburgh, Aberdeen, Highlands and out-with COVID conditions, Dumfries and Galloway.
+Scottish Women’s Autism Network (SWAN) run local peer support groups, currently online, covering the areas of Glasgow, Edinburgh, Aberdeen, Highlands and out-with COVID conditions, Dumfries and Galloway.
 We run Young Swans (14+) meet-ups; the young people attend with an adult.
 This is going to launch online very soon and will be available for girls 14+ referred via SWAN in Scotland and Studio III in Scotland, Birmingham and Belfast.

 We run an online ‘private membership’ peer-support forum for autistic women based in Scotland which currently has just under 400 members.